Franklin County, Ohio

 Franklin County vital records can be found at the Ohio Department of Health which has Birth Records since Dec 20, 1908; Death Records since since 1954 and copies of Marriage and Divorce Records since 1918 to present There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Ohio for current fees and application process.

-A list of Franklin County Historical and Genealogical Societies, Forums, Message Boards, Libraries, Archives.
+A list of Franklin County Historical and Genealogical Societies, Libraries, Archives.
+See also list of Statewide Ohio Archives, Historical & Genealogical Societies.

 - Franklin County Chapter, OGS, 3378 Park St, Suite D, Grove City, OH 43123-2630; Phone: (614) 871-2110; meets quarterly at various locations in Columbus.
 Contact society for dates and times.
 The Franklin County Genealogical Society specializes in genealogical records for Franklin County and has records on other Ohio counties and other states.
 The Society has published eleven books on local cemeteries including Camp Chase Cemetery, and has Plat Maps, an Inventory to Chancery, a name index to Ohio Supreme Court records, and Will Books A & B, C & D. Every name index to the 1870 Franklin County Census.